BranBlack3125/USAirports/README.md

 Leaflet, jQuery, Google font, and chroma libraries were imported to operate the page.

 The "Antique" basemap is sourced from CartoDB, and the Google font used is "Acme".
-The core of the index.html was derived from Prof. Bo Zhao's Geog 571 Lab 3 notes.
+The core of the index.html was derived from Prof. Bo Zhao's Geog 571 Lab 3 notes (GitHub repository to be found at: jakobzhao/geog571/labs/lab03).

 An attempt was made to add in Leaflet-based weather reporting to the map, but is not functioning correctly at this time.